ibm-cloud-docs/BlockStorage/working-with-snapshots.md

    Completing the restore results in the loss of the data that was created or modified after the snapshot was taken.
 This data loss occurs because your storage volume returns to the same state that it was in of the time of the snapshot.
    {: note}

 5. Click **Yes** to start the restore.
-The restore is going to take a while, and your storage volume is locked during the restore.
+The restoration is going to take a while, and your storage volume is locked during the restoration.

    When you return to the volume list, a clock icon appears next to your volume that indicates that an active transaction is in progress.
 Hovering over the icon produces a window that shows the transaction.
 The icon disappears when the transaction is complete.
    {: note}